KristianLyng/varnishfoo/chapter-3.rst

 ``varnishadm``, or if Varnish is hitting a bug and throwing an ``assert()`` error.

-Looking closer at the upper right corner, you will see six numbers:
+In the upper right corner, you will see six numbers:

 .. image:: img/c3/varnishstat-2.png